open-rmf/rmf_obstacle/rmf_human_detector/README.md

 python3 export.py --weights yolov5s.pt --include onnx
 ```
 This will generate yolov5s.pt and yolov5s.onnx.
-Configure human_detector_launch.py to point to the downloaded yolov5s.onnx model.
+Configure human_detector_launch.py to point to yolov5s.onnx model.

 ### To get coco.names file:

 coco.names is a file of all the possible classes/labels for an object.
-The labels can be found in [Ultralytics](https://github.com/ultralytics/yolov5/blob/master/data/coco.yaml)
+The labels can be found in [Ultralytics](https://github.com/ultralytics/yolov5/blob/master/data/coco.yaml).

 ## Run